jprjr/docker-ubuntu-stack/dovecot/README.md

 ## Needed Volumes

 * `/srv/mail` - Used for storing mail
+* `/private/ssl` - Used for reading in the SSL cert and key you want to use

+## Optional Volumes

 * `/etc/dovecot` - Used for storing the dovecot configuration.
-* `/srv/ssl` - Used for reading in the SSL cert and key you want to use
+This will be rebuilt using environment variables at startup, but this is a handy way to do more customization.
+* `/private/vars.sh` - You can place any of the listed environment variables in this file and they'll be sourced at startup.

 ## Ports